SitRep: Saudi Shakeup as Trump Stumps for More Weapons Sales

 Houthi rockets target Saudi capital, Trump considering F-35s for Gulf ally.

 Shakeup in Saudi.
-There was a massive power play in Saudi Arabia over the weekend, as Crown Prince Mohammed bin Salman consolidated his control over Saudi Arabia’s political system and foreign policy in a series of well- planned moves that included ordering the arrests of prominent officials and businessmen.
+There was a massive power play in Saudi Arabia over the weekend, as Crown Prince Mohammed bin Salman consolidated his control over Saudi Arabia’s political system in a series of well- planned moves that included ordering the arrests of prominent officials and businessmen.

-FP’s David Kenner writes that “the crown prince is consolidating his own power to a degree that Saudi Arabia has not seen in generations.
-Recent Saudi monarchs…had tried to build consensus among all the branches of the royal family – and in doing so, had created an unwieldy system that was at times incapable of making decisions.”
+FP’s David Kenner writes that the moves represent a consolidation of power in the Kingdom “not seen in generations.”
+Other Saudi monarchs have tried to build consensus among all the branches of the royal family, but in doing so, have merely created an unwieldy system that was at times incapable of making decisions.

 What about the Guard?
 One of those arrested was Prince Miteb bin Abdullah, who serves as head of the country’s National Guard.
-The Guard, which is separate from the Saudi military, historically watched over oil facilities and protected the royal family.
-But as FP’s Paul McLeary reported last month, the Guard has seen in influx of cash and American-made weapons recently, including new Apache helicopters, new airstrips, and new round of American-led training and support.
+In a complicated power-sharing relationship, the Guard is separate from the Saudi military, and has been tasked with watching over oil facilities and protecting the royal family.
+But as FP’s Paul McLeary reported last month, the Guard has seen an influx of cash and American-made weapons recently, including new Apache helicopters, new airstrips, and new round of American-led training and support.

-Rockets add the the din.
-A rocket launched from Yemen toward Riyadh was shot down by Saudi air defenses over the weekend, providing the regime the opportunity to escalate its rhetoric against Iran, which it blames for supporting Yemeni Houthi rebels.
+Rockets add to the din.
+A missile launched from Yemen toward the Saudi capital of Riyadh was shot down by Saudi air defenses over the weekend, providing the regime a new opportunity to escalate its anti-Iranian rhetoric and launch new accusations that Tehran is supporting Yemeni Houthi rebels.
 The attack “could rise to be considered as an act of war against the Kingdom of Saudi Arabia,” the Saudi government said.

 War in Yemen.
 The U.S. has long played a key role in the Saudi-led military effort in the impoverished country, as FP’s Dan De Luce, Paul McLeary and Colum Lynch recently spelled out.
 But the Pentagon has curtailed its support as Saudi bombs continued to kill more and more civilians.
 And as De Luce has reported more recently, the blockade will likely only make the historic outbreak of cholera in Yemen even worse.